-After graduation, the probationary reserve officer is entered into our FTO (Field training) phase under the direction of Major Stan Quirin, our Field Training Commander.
-The probationary reserve officer rides a minimum of 10 hours per month on patrol to complete approximately 120 hours of practical and hands on training with a certified Field Training Officer.
-Training consists of basic training on patrol tactics, use of equipment, and familiarization with the city and department policies.
+After graduation, the probationary reserve officer is entered into our Field training phase under the direction of Major Stan Quirin, our Field Training Commander.
+The Probationary Reserve Officer patrols with a MCOLES Certified Officer to complete practical and hands on training in the field.
+This training empowers what they learned in their academy to train on patrol tactics, use of equipment, and familiarization with the city and department policies.

 FPD Reserve Academy

 The FPD Reserve Academy is conducted on weekends over a 5 month period, all on Saturday's or Sunday's during a 9 hour day.
 This is helpful to keep the academy manageable for those in college or those practicing their current career.
-Each recruit is supplied an academy uniform, consisting of an academy ballcap, uniform shirt, tie and academy trousers.
-Each recruit is also issued their duty belt with their full duty equipment.
+Each recruit purchases an academy uniform, consisting of an academy ballcap, uniform shirt, tie and academy trousers.
+They are also issued their duty belt with the gear needed for patrol.

 Each recruit will be trained in all of these phases:

 Training does not end after the academy is complete.
-Every month the Frankenmuth Police Department houses in service trainings which consist of refreshers and updates in areas such as felony stops, building searches, accident investigation, event patrol, crowd control and many other scenarios that officers will become involved with while on patrol, as well as legal updates.
+The unit meets for in-service trainings which consist of refreshers and updates in areas such as felony stops, building searches, accident investigation, event patrol, crowd control, as well as legal updates.

-Each officer must also qualify with their firearm several times per year in daytime and night shooting, and recertify with PPCT and LEIN once a year.
+Each officer must also qualify with their duty firearm and patrol rifle several times per year in daytime and low-light shooting, and recertify with PPCT and LEIN once per year.

 | Our Training Facilities and Equipment |

-The Frankenmuth Police Department has recently gained a reputation for hosting the most valuable, and hardest to find training academy from anywhere across the state.
+The Frankenmuth Police Department has gained a reputation for hosting the most valuable, and hardest to find training academy from anywhere across the state.
 FPD has established its Reserve Division as a reputable organization of highly trained personnel, capable of handling almost any situation in serving and protecting our public.

 To aid in this process, The Frankenmuth Police Department maintains a state of the art training facility which provides: